johanbrook/johanbrook.com/src/posts/2011-05-11-debugging-css-media-queries.md

 excerpt: 'In Responsive Web Design we’re working with different states, widths, and viewport sizes.
 Fluidity and adaptive behavior is a hot subject nowadays, and it’s perfectly justified when looking at today’s mobile browser landscape.
 We achieve this with CSS’s Media Queries.
 But sometimes it can be messy – I’m gonna share a quick tip for indicating (with pure CSS) which media query that has actually kicked in.'
 date: '2011-05-11 06:00'
 tags:
     - CSS
     - CSS3
     - 'Media Queries'
     - 'Responsive Web Design'
     - Sass
     - SCSS
     - Viewports
 category: CSS
+slug: debugging-css-media-queries
 ---

 **In Responsive Web Design** we’re working with different states, widths, and viewport sizes.
 Fluidity and adaptive behavior is a hot subject nowadays, and it’s perfectly justified when looking at today’s mobile browser landscape.
 We achieve this with CSS’s Media Queries.
 But sometimes it can be messy – I’m gonna share a quick tip for indicating (with pure CSS) which media query that has actually kicked in.